pitchtypes.spelled.SpelledIntervalClass

 __init__(value)

-Takes a string consisting of the form -?<quality><generic-size>, e.g. "M6", "-m3", or "aa2", which stand for a major sixth, a minor third down (= major sixth up), and a double-augmented second, respectively. possible qualities are d (diminished), m (minor), M (major), P (perfect), and a (augmented), where d and a can be repeated.
+Takes a string consisting of the form -?<quality><generic-size>, e.g. "M6", "-m3", or "aa2", which stand for a major sixth, a minor third down (= major sixth up), and a double-augmented second, respectively.
+Possible qualities are d (diminished), m (minor), M (major), P (perfect), and a (augmented), where d and a can be repeated.

 Parameters: